game: An application that uses a DirectPlay protocol to communicate between computers.

 GUID partitioning table (GPT) disk: A disk with GUID partitioning table (GPT) schemes.

-GUIDString: A globally unique identifier (GUID) in the form of an ASCII or Unicode string, consisting of one group of eight hexadecimal digits, followed by three groups of four hexadecimal digits each, followed by one group of 12 hexadecimal digits.
+GUIDString: A Globally Unique Identifier (GUID) in the form of a null-terminated ASCII or Unicode string, consisting of one group of 8 hexadecimal digits, followed by three groups of 4 hexadecimal digits each, followed by one group of 12 hexadecimal digits.
 It is the standard representation of a GUID as defined in [RFC4122] section 3.
 For example, "6B29FC40-CA47-1067-B31D-00DD010662DA".
-Unlike a curly braced GUID string, a GUIDString is not enclosed in braces.
+Unlike a Curly Braced GUID string, a GUIDString is not enclosed in braces.